magahr/Hack_REACT_CRUD_AWS/my-app/README _MIO.md

-git commit -m "17-11-2024 Creating the new project" git commit -m "17-12-2024 Updating the new project" git commit -m "20-12-2024 Testing the new project with AWS"
+git commit -m "17-11-2024 Creating the new project" git commit -m "17-12-2024 Updating the new project" git commit -m "20-12-2024 Testing the new project with AWS" git commit -m "21-12-2024 Testing the new project with AWS"